marcellinamichie291/docs/docs/connectors/platio/index.md

 * Secret Key
 * Secret Key for Result URL as Secret Key Return URL

 Select Test or Live mode according to the type of account to connect.
+Choose your API type.

 Enable *Send Merchant URL* option for sending the Merchant's shop URL to Platio.